MarcusMedinaPro/MMPClassEnumerator/Readme.md

 ﻿# ClassEnumerator

 This project is a small class with the only purpose to provide the coder with a list of classes implemmenting a specific interface.
 This is done by asking for classes that match a specific Interface or classes that inherit from a specific class.
+The whole idea is to make it easier to use plugins or solutions of that kind.

-The main reason I made it a nuget was to show my students how to create and publis nugets.
+* The main reason I made it a nuget was to show my students how to create and publis nugets. *

 ## Getting Started